 - Weighs 13 pounds and can hold up to 60 pounds

 - Unfolded Size Approximately: 37 H x 20 L x 2

 This item is must have in your camping cooking gear to enjoy scrumptious food in middle of wilderness.
 Sure it is great to cook over a camp fire, but that isn't always possible on camp sites and it can be a time consuming process.
 So we recommend a camping stove even if you just want it for boiling water for your coffee - although I am sure you will use it for more than that.

 Camping Stoves are typically powered by gas and depending on the size of the stove they will either have cannisters or small gas bottles.

 When choosing a camping stove there is lots to consider, but for us the main things are the space you have available for transporting the stove and the amount of cooking that you plan to do on it.
 We are a family of 6 and just have a one ring burner with a gas cannister.
 I tend to keep to easy camping meals when we are away so this is sufficient for us, but I do think that to have two rings would be better - we simply don't have the space for the gas bottle though in our car.
-You can find out more about things to consider and the best camping stoves here.

 Although regular grills can work just fine when paired with charcoal or firewood, you can go for sophisticated options which can either be placed on a table top (with frames as they come with camping tables) or on accompanying shelves.

 Camping grills come with basic to advanced range of features, depending upon the price you can pay.
 Just like the case of camping stoves, some of these grills work when provided with gas, and others with liquid propane.
 Your best option is to go for cast iron or powder coated aluminium grills to avoid any rusting or heat related degradation.